Successful Job Search Strategies for Mature Workers: Part 1

 About the Author:

-Ford R. Myers is an award-winning career coach and President of Career Potential, LLC.
-He is author of the best-seller, Get The Job You Want, Even When No One’s Hiring.
+Ford R. Myers is an award-winning career coach, speaker and author of the best-seller, Get The Job You Want, Even When No One’s Hiring.
 Ford’s firm helps clients take charge of their careers, create the work they love, and earn what they deserve!
 He has held senior consulting positions at three of the nation’s largest career service firms.
-Ford’s articles and interviews have appeared in hundreds of magazines, newspapers, television and radio networks.
-He has also conducted presentations at many companies, associations and universities.
-Learn more at www.CareerPotential.com or contact Ford directly at 1-800-972-6588.
+Ford’s articles have appeared in thousands of publications and web sites, and he has been interviewed on every major television and radio network.
+Ford has also conducted presentations at hundreds of companies, associations and universities.
+Learn more at https://careerpotential.com.